Will it be a Covid safe race?

 How can I get there?

 Ware is just off the A10, which itself joins the M25 at junction 25.
-You can also walk from Ware train station which links to the Broxbourne, Tottenham Hale and Liverpool Street stations
+You can also walk from Ware train station (about 15 minutes) which links to Broxbourne, Tottenham Hale and Liverpool Street stations.

 Is there any parking?

-Yes, we are fortunate to have use of a free on-site car park which will open at 8am; please try to car share wherever possible.
-Should you find the on-site car park is full, please use Chauncy School just a couple of minutes walk away
+Yes, we are fortunate to have use of an on-site car park which will open at 7:45am; please try to car share wherever possible.
+Should you find the on-site car park is full, please use Chauncy School just a couple of minutes walk away.

 What time does Race HQ open?

-At 8am, although our team will still be setting up some elements of the village at that time
+At 7.30am, although our team will still be setting up some elements of the village at that time.

 Whom do I contact with questions?